AllaboutDee/Project2/readme.md

 ### **Honourable mentions**

- I would like to thank a few of my fellow bootcampers for their support in resolving issues that I stumbled upon, listed in no particular order:

-- [Jasmine Price](https://github.com/jevpr): Provided guidance on code issues.
-- [Asraf](https://github.com/PATH-HIVE): Offered support with GitHub and project encouragement.

 ### **General Reference:**

 - Resources: Code Institute, YouTube, W3Schools, freeCodeCamp, MDN Web Docs and Stack Overflow.

-- Original site structure: Based on Code Institute's "Love Running" project, with additional features and styling tailored for the surfing community.
 - Readme.md layout inspiration: Tribe project by Adelle King (https://github.com/AdelleKing/Tribe/blob/main/README.md).
 I particularly like the thoroughness of the content.
 - Deployment Reference: GitHub Pages documentation and various GitHub tutorials for seamless live site hosting.